Entanglement and Bell Nonlocality in $\tau^+ \tau^-$ at the LHC using Machine Learning for Neutrino Reconstruction: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Kun Cheng, Navin McGinnis, and Vinicius Mikuni for helpful conversations.
+The authors would like to thank Quentin Baut, Kun Cheng, Lawrence Lee, Navin McGinnis, and Vinicius Mikuni for helpful conversations.
 YZ and SCH are supported by the U.S. National Science Foundation under Grant Number 2209034.
+SCH is partially supported by DGE-2021540.
 Zhou and Li are supported by National Key R\&D Program of China (Nos.
 2023YFA1605703 and 2023YFA1605700), Shanghai Pilot Program for Basic Research – Shanghai Jiao Tong University (No. 21TQ1400209), National Natural Science Foundation of China (No. 12150006).
 Zhou is supported by T.D.
 Lee scholarship.
 This work was supported in part by the US Department of Energy under grant No. DE-SC0007914 and in part by Pitt PACC.
 ML is also supported by the National Science Foundation under grant No. PHY-2112829.